EOKA B: Coup d'etat and Turkish invasion

 When Grivas Digenis died from heart failure on 27 January 1974, the post-Grivas EOKA-B increasingly came under the direct control and influence of the military junta in Athens.
 EOKA-B was on the verge of dissolution by July 1974.
 Yet on 15 July 1974 the Greek dictator Dimitrios Ioannides used the National Guard which was led by Greek officers and consisted of Greek-Cypriot conscripts, and EOKA-B to launch a military coup.
 EOKA-B attempted to assassinate Makarios but failed, and he fled to London.
 Nikos Sampson was installed as the new president of Cyprus.

 This action provoked a Turkish invasion of Cyprus on 20 July 1974, leading to the subsequent de facto division of the island.
 Ioannides was taken by surprise by the Turkish invasion and failed to convince or coerce the Greek generals to send military reinforcements to Cyprus.
 The subsequent toppling of the Greek junta led to Sampson's resignation on 23 July 1974.

-On 14 August 1974, Turkey mounted a second invasion into Cyprus.
+On 14 August 1974, Turkey mounted an illegal second invasion into Cyprus.
 By the end of hostilities, about 180,000 Greek Cypriots (almost one third of the population), were forcibly uprooted from their homes and properties, while 80,000 Turkish Cypriots were forced north.
 Thousands more were killed or listed as missing.